 I joined the Open University as a Lecturer in Criminology and Social Policy in May 2015.
 Prior to this I gained my PhD from the Centre for Interdisciplinary Gender Studies at the University of Leeds.
 During and after my PhD I worked at Independent Domestic Abuse Services in York and North Yorkshire before moving into the field of gender-based violence research as a Research Associate employed on various research projects including Project Mirabal, an ESRC and Northern Rock funded project on the impact of UK community-based domestic violence programmes on women and children's safety and freedom.

-The overarching aim of my work is to document and honour the lived complexities, struggles of, and impacts on, survivors of violence who are marginalised by the criminal legal system and systemic oppression including: anti-authoritarian social movements, lesbian, gay, bisexual, queer and transgender communities, Black, People of Colour and minoritized groups, and sex workers.
+The overarching aim of my work is to document and honour the lived complexities, struggles of, and impacts on, survivors of violence who are marginalised by the criminal legal system and systemic oppression including: anti-authoritarian social movements, lesbian, gay, bisexual, queer and transgender communities, racially minoritized groups, and sex workers.
 This constitutes a critical exploration of criminal justice, specialist sector and transformative justice responses to gender-based violence with particular attention to intersections of race, class, disability, gender, age and sexuality.

 My current research areas: